Nestled within a garden of ancient stone and heather, The Rock House is an intimate dwelling with an aspect overlooking Borve beach.

-Inside, a simple minimalist design approach has been employed.
+Inside, a simple minimalist design approach has been employed, with raw furniture made from driftwood and natural fabrics throughout.
 Grey tiles and wooden floorboards are heated underneath.
 Dark slate married with sparkling Gneiss rocks makes up shelves: the mason warned that these may start to sag in 20,000 years.
 The fireplace sits on a Gneiss rock of significance, and it looks as if the house has been built around it.
 Beams from an old wharf make the fireplace mantel, and many of the furniture and fittings have been crafted from driftwood.
-Whatever the weather, the Rock House is the perfect place to watch the Atlantic waves roll in.
+Whatever the weather, the Rock House is the perfect place to watch the Atlantic waves roll in through the floor to ceiling panoramic windows.
+And if you feel like snuggling down and settling in, just draw the Harris tweed curtains.